Biography

 Broadcast appearances and recordings

-Joseph Tong has broadcast live in the In Tune studio for BBC Radio 3 ahead of his first St John’s Smith Square all-Sibelius recital in London in 2015, marking the composer’s 150th anniversary and the release of his first album of Sibelius piano works.
+Joseph Tong has broadcast live in the In Tune studio for BBC Radio 3 in 2022, ahead of a duo recital at St David’s Hall in Cardiff with his brother Daniel, and also a few years previously in 2015 coinciding with his first St John’s Smith Square all-Sibelius recital in London , marking the composer’s 150th anniversary and the release of his first album of Sibelius piano works.
 His interpretative insight into this large body of relatively neglected repertoire saw a second volume released two years later, further invitations to perform in Finland and the rare opportunity to join Folke Gräsbeck and four other Finnish pianists for a Sibelius Piano Marathon at the Korpo Sibelius Festival in July 2019 which was recorded for later broadcast on Swedish YLE radio.

-Other highlights have included recitals at the 2018 Presteigne Festival where he gave the World Première of a new work by Cydonie Banting alongside contemporary works by Huw Watkins and David Matthews as well as at St David’s Hall Cardiff, the Guildford International Festival, Cedars Hall in Wells and the Jacqueline du Pré Music Building in Oxford.
+Other highlights have included recitals at the 2018 and 2024 Presteigne Festivals where he gave the World Premières of new works by Cydonie Banting and Lara Poe alongside contemporary works by Huw Watkins, David Matthews, Lynne Plowman and Gareth Moorcraft.
+Recent recitals have also included the Guildford International Festival, the Three Choirs Festival, Cedars Hall in Wells, St George’s Bristol, the Sendesaal in Bremen and Jimena CODA concerts in Spain.

 Joseph also pursued his long-standing admiration and love for Robert Schumann’s music with a visit to Leipzig and Zwickau followed by a highly acclaimed recording for Quartz in 2019 which received excellent reviews in BBC Music Magazine, the Sunday Times, Musical Opinion Quarterly and other publications.
 Joseph’s discography also includes a series of recordings of piano duo works with Waka Hasegawa (see Piano 4 Hands.)